Moh3en33/api-docs/README.md

 ## Rate Limits

-WCX rate limits its API to prevent abuse that would degrade the exchange's ability to maintain top-notch performance for all traders.
+Trade8 rate limits its API to prevent abuse that would degrade the exchange's ability to maintain top-notch performance for all traders.

 By default, all endpoints are limited to 5 requests per second per IP.
 Requests that exceed this limit will receive a Rate Limit Exceeded error with status code `429`.